exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 - The active database ("PROD") is created using the "stretched" data volume and with the active nodes set to n11-n21 and n22 set as the reserve node.
 The database has port 8563.
 - The passive database ("PROD_DR") is created using the same data volume as the primary database, but has the active nodes set to n23 – n33 and n34 as the reserve node.
 It is also set to use port 8563.

-For simplification purposes, only 5 nodes are displayed.
+> **NOTE:** For simplification purposes, only 5 nodes are displayed.
 The "…" between nodes n13 and n21 and n25 and n33 are used to show that the rest of the nodes have the exact same configuration but are not displayed.
+The diagram purposefully paints a simplified picture of an SDDC setup.
+In reality, the mirrored segments in DC2 may not align in the exact same order as illustrated due to situations in which a reserve node takes over.

 ## Background – how SDDC works